SteelCompendium/data-md-dse/Bestiary/Monsters/Undead/Statblocks/Hollowbone Launcher.md

     icon: ⭐️
     effects:
-      - effect: The hollowbone launcher explodes when they are reduced to 0 Stamina, dealing 2 damage to each adjacent creature
+      - effect: The hollowbone launcher explodes when they are reduced to 0 Stamina, dealing 2 damage to each adjacent creature.
 ~~~